...Highlights: great macro life/ marine diversity...

 A dive permit has been introduced to combat the problem of floating rubbish in the strait from the nearby villages and port town of Bitung.
 The small fee is a once-off fee per annum and payable on arrival.

 You can go scuba diving in Lembeh all year but the conditions do vary.
 Water temperatures hit a peak of 28-29°C between October and March.
 Then they fall to their lowest at 25-26°C in July and August, which coincides with the greatest number of critters.
 Sightings have more to do with reproductive cycles than the seasonal movement of creatures.
 The small stuff of the strait doesn't travel far.

 The October to December period has the best visibility.
-January and February has the lowest visibility, when the water temperature is at its warmest.
+January and February have the lowest visibility, when the water temperature in the strait is at its warmest.

 Depth: 5 - 30m